-The Department of State will only accept completed Electronic Diversity Visa Entry Forms (E-DV Entry Form or DS-5501), submitted electronically during the registration period between noon, Eastern Daylight Time Tuesday, October 4, 2016 and noon, Eastern Daylight Time and Monday, November 7, 2016.
+The Department of State will only accept completed Electronic Diversity Visa Entry Forms (E-DV Entry Form or DS-5501), submitted electronically during the registration period between noon, Eastern Daylight Time Wednesday, October 18, 2017 and ends at and noon, Eastern Standard Time (EST) (GMT-5), Wednesday, November 22, 2017.
 There is no cost to register for the DV Program.

 All entries by an individual will be disqualified if more than ONE entry for that individual is received, regardless of who submitted the entry.
 A person may prepare and submit their own entry, or have someone submit the entry for them.
 Individuals with more than one entry will be disqualified.

 After you submit a complete entry, you will see a confirmation screen containing your name and a unique confirmation number.
 Print this confirmation screen for your records.
 Starting May 1, 2018, you will be able to check the status of your entry by returning to dvlottery.state.gov, clicking on Entrant Status Check, and entering your unique confirmation number and personal information.
 You must use Entrant Status Check to check if you have been selected for DV-2019 and if selected, to check your immigrant visa interview appointment date.
 The U.S. government will not inform you directly.
 All DV-2019 entrants must go to the Entrant Status Check using the unique confirmation number saved from their DV-2019 online entry registration to find out whether their entry has been selected in the DV program.
 Entrant Status Check will be available on the E-DV website at dvlottery.state.gov beginning May 1, 2018, through at least September 30, 2019.